Altamashhhhhh/Milap-Clone/README.md

 # Milap Static Webpage

+**Milap** is a leading online crowdfunding platform in India, dedicated to raising funds for personal, medical, and social causes.

 The **Milap Static Webpage** project is a front-end replication of the Milap fundraising website, crafted as a single-page static site.
 This project highlights my ability to create a clean and visually appealing webpage using **HTML**, **CSS**, and **JavaScript**.
 It features a streamlined design that captures the essence of the Milap platform.